 Studio 20 South Rules & Procedures

 Studio 20 South at Noah Webster Library is a multi-purpose room designed for learning, collaborating, and creating.
-The Studio features audio and video production equipment, editing tools and software, a Cricut vinyl cutter, technology for digitizing analog content, a 3D printer, VR headset, CAD software, and instructional technologies for group meetings or classes.
+The Studio features audio and video production equipment, editing tools and software, a Cricut vinyl cutter, technology for digitizing analog content, a 3D printer, VR headsets, CAD software, and instructional technologies for group meetings or classes.
 To ensure the Studio remains accessible and functional, WHPL sets forth the following rules and procedures.
 Patrons must review and comply with these provisions to use the space and equipment.

-- Individuals or groups must reserve the Studio by filling out this form, visiting the reference desk, or calling 860.561.6990.
+- Individuals or groups must reserve the Studio by filling out a Reservation Request, visiting the reference desk, or calling 860-561-6990.
 Patrons will receive a response within 1-2 business days.
 We do not process reservations during Library closings or holidays.
 Patrons under 18 years old must have a parent or guardian complete the form on their behalf.

 - Patrons must check in with the staff member in the Studio upon arrival.
 Patrons must display their library card or another form of picture identification, such as a driver’s license, to use the Studio.

-- Reservations cannot be made more than 21 days in advance and only one reservation per patron can be scheduled at a time.
+- Only one reservation per patron can be scheduled at a time.